 Vicks VapoPads is a great product to comfort babies suffering from nasal congestion.

 But for parents, it makes us wonder: Are VapoPads safe for babies?
-Should you consider adding them to your baby’s special medicine cabinet?

 In this article, we discuss the pros, cons, and side effects of VapoPads for babies.